CaptainZidgel/Donkey/readme.md

 A flag for showing full post or just the basics for +get

 A lot of what I want(ed) to add seems beyond my ability at this point.
 This bot was never meant to really have a function, just be functional.
 So for now you can +ping and +exit the bot to your heart's content.
 You can even make it +join and +leave voice channels!
 It just can't do anything there.

+Oh I just remembered I used to see a chat room game that involved basically a dressed up 'what number am i thinking of game' but it was dressed as "there's a bomb with three switches.
+Which switch do you flick?" everyone in the chat flicks a random switch and the bot says who survived (by flicking the right switch).
+Seems like it would be fun to have.